melezhik/azure-web-cert/README.md

 # Azure Update Cert

-Create SSl certificate for Azure web application.
+Create SSL certificate  and bind domain for Azure web application:

+1. Create web SSL certificate for certificate taken from key vault SSL certificate ( `kv-id`, `kv-secret-name` )

+2. Create domain (`domain`) for app service (`app-service-name`) and certificate ( `thumbprint` ).
+Thumbprint should be the thumbprint of the certificate created by first step.

 # Prerequisites